FlowFuse/flowfuse/docs/install/docker/windows-docker-ce.md

 1. **Run the Nginx Container**

-   In Linux shell, start the Nginx container, binding port 8080 on your localhost to port 80 in the container:
+   In the Linux shell, start the Nginx container, binding port 8080 on your localhost to port 80 in the container:

    ```bash
    sudo docker run -d -p 8080:80 --name mynginx nginx